mcrav/xdl/documentation/development/xdl_base.rst

 properties become available as member variables.

-The final secret is that when a property is changed (e.g. :code:`self.time = '1 min'`) the new value is parsed and converted to standard units, and :code:`get_steps` is called to update :code:`self.steps`.
-Every time a property is changed :code:`get_steps` is called, which updates the steps list of that step.
+The final secret is that when a property is changed (e.g. :code:`self.time = '1 min'`) the new value is parsed and converted to standard units, or if the new value is :code:`'default'`, it will be replaced with the corresponding default value from DEFAULT_PROPS.